Kaehler-Einstein Fano threefolds of degree 22

-\textbf{Acknowledgements.} The authors are grateful to Sir Simon Donaldson, Kento Fujita, Alexander Kuznetsov, Yuri Prokhorov, Cristiano Spotti, and Chenyang Xu for useful discussions.
-Both authors were supported by the Russian Academic Excellence Project~\mbox{``5-100''}.
-The second author was also supported by the Young Russian Mathematics award.
+\textbf{Acknowledgements.} The authors are very grateful to Hamid Abban, Sir Simon Donaldson, Kento Fujita, Alexander Kuznetsov, Yuri Prokhorov, Cristiano Spotti, and Chenyang Xu for useful discussions.
+The work of Constantin Shramov was performed at the Steklov International Mathematical Center and supported by the Ministry of Science and Higher Education of the Russian Federation (agreement no.~\mbox{075-15-2019-1614}).
+He was also supported by the Russian Academic Excellence Project~\mbox{``5-100''} and the Young Russian Mathematics award.